ASteinheiser/oxy-gen-demo/README.md

 - [ ] load rust WASM only once in the web worker (check for function)
 - [ ] reduce app size by not including dev dependencies
 - [ ] fix jswebworker infinite recursion on 0 or 1 (I think it's passing a boolean)
+- [ ] add onerror to webworker and handle error in app

 ## Rust Toolchain Setup
 ### Install Rustup